Offensive-Panda/ProcessInjectionTechniques/Classic_Code_Injection_Local/readme.md

 hthread = CreateThread(0, 0, (LPTHREAD_START_ROUTINE)my_sc_mem, 0, 0, 0);
 ```
 * `CreateThread Function:` Creates a new thread to execute within the virtual address space of the calling process.
-* `0:` Security attributes (if NULL, the handle cannot be inherited).
+* `0` Security attributes (if NULL, the handle cannot be inherited).
-* `0:` The initial stack size of the thread.
+* `0` The initial stack size of the thread.
 If zero, the stack size specified in the executable is used.
-* `(LPTHREAD_START_ROUTINE)exec:` A pointer to the application-defined function to be executed by the thread.
+* `(LPTHREAD_START_ROUTINE)exec` A pointer to the application-defined function to be executed by the thread.
 Here, the address of the shellcode (exec) is cast to the appropriate function pointer type.
-* `0:` The argument to be passed to the thread function.
+* `0` The argument to be passed to the thread function.
 Since shellcode does not expect any arguments, it is set to 0.
-* `0:` Creation flags.
+* `0` Creation flags.
 If 0, the thread runs immediately after creation.
-* `0:` A pointer to a variable that receives the thread identifier.
+* `0` A pointer to a variable that receives the thread identifier.
 If NULL, the identifier is not returned.

 Finally, the code waits for the thread to complete using WaitForSingleObject, ensuring that the injected shellcode has finished execution before proceeding or exiting.
 ```cpp